Everything in its right place šŸŽ¼

 We create a tooltip with HTML tags for the album cover, using CSS flexbox to place elements together.

-• Import an indicator from the OWID GitHub repositories and plot it
+• Import an indicator from OWID and plot it

 • Look for a dataset from the RDataset collection and create two side-by-side visualisations using ggiraph